ArtWalk Map: It is a mobile-friendly. You can download and print it prior to the ArtWalk.

-Kennedy's Stained Glass will be CLOSED for the October 1 ArtWalk.
+Kennedy Stained Glass will be closed for the February ArtWalk

 Three public art pieces by three Billings sculptors under Skypoint.

 ArtWalk Downtown Billings is organized and paid for by Season Members, One-Time Participants and generous Sponsors.
 Please spend your art dollars wisely and support those who host, finance and organize ArtWalk events each season.
-If you are interested in becoming an ArtWalk Sponsor, please contact Virginia Bryan: 690-1662 (call/text) or firstname.lastname@example.org.
+If you are interested in becoming an ArtWalk Sponsor, please email email@example.com.
 Thank you.